laowantong/paroxython/paroxython/resources/spec.md

 #### Feature `short_circuit`

 When the value of the left operand suffices to determine the value of a boolean expression, short-circuit evaluation skips the right operand.
-This behaviour is sometimes desirable or even required, but Paroxython currently cannot detect the case: so, when commutating the operands would result in an error or a performance penalty, you should add manually the hint `# paroxython: short_circuit` in the source-code.
+This behaviour is sometimes desirable or even required, but Paroxython currently cannot detect the case: so, when commutating the operands would result in an error or a performance penalty, you should add manually the hint `# paroxython: short_circuit` in the source code.
 The suffix shoud be either `And`, `Or` or omitted.

 ##### Specification